rarible/protocol-contracts/exchange-wrapper/contracts/ExchangeWrapper.md

 * `amount` – cost in WEI
 * `data` – orders data for transfer

 For OpenSea orders `tradeData` field encoded as shown in the [example](../test/contracts/v2/ExchangeBulkV2Test.sol) of the `getDataWyvernAtomicMatch` method.
 It is important that for OpenSea orders it is necessary to form a sell order.
-You don't need to sign it.
-You need to set `order.maker` ==  `ExchangeWrapper.address` in the sale order, and set the buyer's address in the `calldataBuy` field.
+You don't need to sign it, because field `order.maker` ==  `ExchangeWrapper.address` in the sale order (maker == msg.sender), and set the buyer's address in the `calldataBuy` field.

 For Rarible orders `tradeData` field encoded as shown in the [example](../test/contracts/v2/ExchangeBulkV2Test.sol) of the `getDataExchangeV2SellOrders` method.
 It is important that it is not necessary to form a sell order for Rarible orders, it will be formed inside the `bulkTransfer` method.

 In the `singlePurchase` and `bulkPurchase` methods, the `uint` array is passed – this is the commission's array.
-Each element of the array contains the commission value and the address to.
+Each element of the array contains the commission value and the address, which are encoded in uint.
 The first 12 bytes is the commission value.
 Provided 100 is 1%, 10000 is 100%.
 The next 20 bytes is the address to whom to transfer the commission.

 It is allowed to transfer mixed orders of Rarible and OpenSea encapsulated in the structure of the `PurchaseDetails` to the `bulkPurchase` method.